Indecomposability for differential algebraic groups: Definability of derived subgroups of strongly connected groups

 \begin{thm} Let $G$ be an almost simple differential algebraic group.
 Then $G$ is either commutative or perfect. \end{thm} \begin{proof} $\tau([G,G])= \tau(G)$ implies that $[G,G]=G,$ since $G$ is almost simple.
 Otherwise $[G,G]=1.$ \end{proof}

-Explicit calculations of the Kolchin polynomial for linear differential algebraic groups are often easier than for general differential algebraic groups or varieties.
+Explicit calculations of the Kolchin polynomial for differential algebraic subgroups of $\m G_a ( \mc U)$ are often easier than for general differential algebraic groups or varieties.
 We will briefly describe how to perform these calculations, and how they lead to many examples of indecomposable (strongly connected) differential algebraic groups.
+There is a well-developed machinery for doing such calculations, for instance see \cite{kondratieva1998differential}.

-The techniques are completely covered by Kolchin in \cite{KolchinDAAG} and some appear in \cite{CassidySinger}.
-The machinery is particularly easy to deal with in the case that $G$ is the zero set of a single linear homogeneous differential polynomial in a single variable, that is, $G$ is given as the zero set of $f(z) \in K \{z\}$.
-Note that $G$ is a subgroup of the additive group, $\m G_a.$ Suppose that, for some orderly ranking of the free monoid $\Theta$ generated by $\Delta=\{\delta_1 , \ldots , \delta_m \}$, the leader of $f(z)$ is $\delta_1^{i_1} \ldots \delta_m^{i_m} z.$ Then the Kolchin polynomial, $\omega_G(t),$ is equal to the number of lattice points of $(n_1, \ldots , n_m ) \in \m N^m$ with and $(n_1, \ldots , n_m )$ not above $(i_1 , \ldots , i_m)$ in the (partial) product order.
-Then we know that the Kolchin polynomial is given by,
+The machinery is particularly easy to deal with in the case that $G$ is the zero set of a single linear homogeneous differential polynomial in a single differential indeterminate, that is, $G$ is given as the zero set of $f(z) \in K \{z\}$.
+Suppose that, for some orderly ranking of the differential polynomial algebra $K \{ z \}$, the leader of $f(z)$ is $\delta_1^{i_1} \ldots \delta_m^{i_m} z.$ Let $r= \sum_{j=1}^n i_j $.